isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 of ownership independently, legally and in compliance with globally-accepted standards.
 All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access.</p>
-<p></p>
+<p>You can trust the security and reliability of your transactions, as the
-<p>And offered as a digital utility for any businesses, governments or organisations.
+TradeTrust's security assessment was conducted comprehensively by a third-party
-With its open-source code available for free download, integrating TradeTrust into your existing IT system is easy, driving the digital transformation of your trade processes.
-Or subscribe to the services offered by TradeTrust enabled <a href="https://www.tradetrust.io/partners" rel="noopener noreferrer nofollow" target="_blank">partners</a> to start your transactions.
-You can trust the security and reliability of your transactions, as the review of TradeTrust's security assessment was conducted comprehensively by a third-party - Ernst &amp; Young.</p>
+- Ernst &amp; Young.</p>
 <p>With TradeTrust, anyone can <strong>digitise any documents</strong> and <strong>effect title transfer</strong> for
 titled documents<strong> </strong>like bill of lading which are portable <strong>across different digital platforms </strong>of one party to another <strong>legally</strong>.<strong> </strong>Recipients